 Have a ceremony back-up plan

-In Chicago, most outdoor have a good indoor backup space.
+In Chicago, most outdoor wedding venues have a good indoor backup space.
 Because of setup time, however, they often need to make “the call” a few hours before ceremony time.
 We suggest delaying as long as possible if you have your heart set on on an outdoor ceremony.

 Many musicians (especially those with stringed instruments) won’t play outdoors if they can’t be in a covered area.
 Check with your vendors and venue to make sure you know what the procedure will be if rain becomes an issue.

 It’s rare that it will rain all day, non-stop.
 There’s almost always gaps in the rain where we can venture outside for long enough to make a few portraits.
 We’ll be checking the Dark Sky App constantly to find rain-free windows that we can take advantage of.
 Sometimes that means we’ll push to do a first-look 30 minutes early, or delay the start of the ceremony until the clouds pass.
 We’ll work with your planner and whatever your decide, but being a little bit flexible on the timeline can payoff big.

 Load up on umbrellas

 Your guests will probably have their own umbrellas, and some venues may have loaners for outdoor ceremonies.
 But for the wedding party and especially for the couple, we highly recommend clear umbrellas.
 These ones from Amazon have worked well.
 Target usually has them as well.
 The clear panels light shine through so you won’t have shadows or color casts on your faces.